-Disclaimer: People with certain conditions such as psychosis or epilepsy are not recommended to use any form of hypnosis, relaxation tracks, mediation or visualisations, without appropriate consultant care and may find that are recommended not to use it.
+Disclaimer: People with certain conditions such as psychosis or epilepsy are not recommended to use any form of hypnosis, relaxation tracks, mediation or visualisations, without appropriate medical advise first, and may find that are recommended not to use it.

 Table of Contents

 - What is Hypnosis

 - Success rates when using hypnosis during IVF

 - But what is IVF Hypnosis & how can you use it?

 - The trouble with trying for a baby